The baby name Bear is a trending nature name choice, now featured in a smash hit television series.

 Look in the dictionary, and you’ll find two very different definitions.

 The first comes from the Old English beran – to bring forth.
-We can beran arms, or we might be asked to beran something in mind.
+We beran arms, and we beran something in mind.

-But most of the time, this word brings to mind a particular beast.
-In most languages, it relates to the word for brown, as in fur.
+But most of the time, this word brings to mind a particular creature.
+In most languages, it relates to the word for brown, as in the fur color.

-Though the ages, the creatures have inspired names galore.
+Through the ages, bears have inspired names galore.

 From pandas to polar bears, various species are found all over the world.